Posted in Uncategorized

-If you’ve had an insurance claim denied or canceled in San Francisco, California, or throughout the state, and you feel the action was unjustified, contact us at The Law Office of Bennett M. Cohen, P.C.
+If you’ve had an insurance claim denied or canceled in San Francisco, California, or throughout the state, and you feel the action was unjustified, contact an experienced San Francisco, CA denied insurance claims lawyer from The Law Office of Bennett M. Cohen, P.C.

 Likewise, if you’ve been receiving disability or workers’ compensation benefits that are suddenly canceled, contact us immediately.
 We know and understand California insurance law and insurance company tactics and are ready to help you exercise your rights.

 Photos and video footage have long been the staple of insurance companies investigating a disability or injury claim.
 If they can catch you in a scene indicating that your disability or injury is exaggerated or fabricated, they can deny your claim or terminate the benefits you’ve been receiving.